MrParkerBot/Practice-Git/readme.md

-Hello Guys
+Wacssup guys

-This file is edited by Dev Dorn
+This file is edited by Dev John
 "Some new feaatures has been added and commited from w new brach"